 indicates there are changes to the file in the cloud that conflict with the local file and action is needed.
-See Managing file conflicts, page 68.
+See Managing file conflicts, page 73.

-(f) indicates the file conflict has been resolved (because you have chosen to overwrite the file or keep the local file).
-See Managing file conflicts, page 68.
+indicates the file conflict has been resolved (because you have chosen to overwrite the file or keep the local file).
+See Managing file conflicts, page 73.